UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Abstract

 \section{Abstract}

-The UEFA Champions League is the major European club football competition organised by the Union of European Football Associations (UEFA).
-It contains 32 teams, consequently, the national champions of most UEFA associations have to play in the qualification to receive a slot in the group stage.
-The paper evaluates the impact of reforming the Champions Path of the qualifying system, effective from the 2018/19 season.
-While it is anticipated that the reduction in the number of berths decreases the probability of advancing to the group stage, the distribution of the losses among the national associations can only be estimated via Monte-Carlo simulations.
-In contrast to similar works, our methodology considers five seasons instead of one to filter out any possible season-specific attributes.
-Almost all of the 45 countries are found to gain less prize money on average.
-Several champions, including the Cypriot, the Swiss, and the Scottish, might face a loss of over one million Euros.
-Since the negative effects depend to a large extent on the somewhat arbitrary differences between the positions of the access list, we propose to introduce more randomness into the allocation of qualifying slots.
+The UEFA Champions League is the major European club football competition, however, most national champions have to play qualification matches to receive a slot in the group stage of the tournament.
+The paper evaluates the impact of the only reform in the Champions Path of the qualifying system since 2009, effective from the 2018/19 season.
+While it is anticipated that the reduction in the number of berths decreases the probability of advancing to the group stage, the distribution of the effects among the national associations is revealed here via Monte-Carlo simulations.
+In contrast to previous studies, our methodology considers five seasons instead of only one to filter out any possible season-specific attributes.
+Almost all countries are found to gain less prize money on average.
+Several champions, including the Bulgarian, the Scottish, and, especially, the Swiss, might lose million Euros.
+As the consequences depend to a large extent on the arbitrary cutoffs in the access list, we propose to introduce some randomness into the determination of entry stages in the qualification.

 \keywords{football; simulation; sports rules; tournament design; UEFA Champions League}

 \AMS{62F07, 68U20}

 \JEL{C44, C63, Z20}